Confirm-Solutions/confirmasaurus/research/adagrid/lewis_ada.md

 import jax.numpy as jnp
 import scipy.spatial
-import matplotlib.pyplot as plt from confirm.mini_imprint import grid from confirm.lewislib import grid as lewgrid from confirm.lewislib import lewis, batch from confirm.mini_imprint import binomial, checkpoint
+import matplotlib.pyplot as plt from confirm.imprint import grid from confirm.lewislib import grid as lewgrid from confirm.lewislib import lewis, batch from confirm.imprint import binomial, checkpoint

-import confirm.mini_imprint.lewis_drivers as lts
+import confirm.imprint.lewis_drivers as lts

 from rich import print as rprint